 - Participating in physical and occupational therapy for daily activities

-- Encouraging light exercise to reduce agitation and relieve depression
+- Encouraging light exercise

 - Eating a healthful diet